4 Weeks - 15 Months Old

 The adolescent years are an important time of growth, change, and mystery.
 As children move beyond the elementary classroom, they embark upon the journey of adolescence that will ideally lead them to maturity.

-Our Montessori middle school classroom is designed to meet the changing needs of the adolescent student while encouraging a continuation of the love of learning and discovery.
+Our Montessori adolescent classroom is designed to meet the changing needs of the adolescent student while encouraging a continuation of the love of learning and discovery.

 Student’s needs at this stage include: